Select Page

 by | Jan 17, 2026 | Football | 0 comments

-That legal process officially began Friday, when attorneys for Chambliss filed suit in Lafayette County Chancery Court.
+It has widely been understood that Lee’s decision is tied to Chambliss’ eligibility — and it still might be.
+However, there is not a set timetable as to when the quarterback’s eligibility will be decided.
+The legal process surrounding Chambliss’ eligibility officially began Friday, when attorneys for Chambliss filed suit in Lafayette County Chancery Court.
 The NCAA denied Chambliss’ request for a sixth year of eligibility the day after Ole Miss’ Fiesta Bowl loss to Miami, setting off a legal fight that could ultimately determine the makeup of the Rebels’ offense next season.

 (Click HERE for our transfer portal tracker.)

-As for Lee, he entered the portal before the Friday night deadline, a necessary procedural move given the uncertainty surrounding the quarterback position.
-With the window closing at midnight, Lee opted to protect his options while waiting for clarity on Chambliss’ status.
+As for Lee, he entered the portal before the Friday night deadline, a necessary procedural move, many said, given the uncertainty surrounding the quarterback position.
+With the window closing at midnight, Lee opted to protect his options while potentially waiting for clarity on Chambliss’ status.
+It is known that with Lee going into his final college football season in 2026, he would understandably want to play with an experienced quarterback.

 If Lee ultimately returns, it would mark his fourth season at Ole Miss — and a significant one.
 Over his career, he has totaled 106 receptions for 1,623 yards and seven touchdowns, establishing himself as one of the more reliable and productive receivers of the Rebels’ recent run.